 Sage is best known for smudging ceremonies.
 This practice is used for cleansing, clearing, and purifying negative energies.
 Scientific studies have shown that sage, when burned, gives off negative ions.
 Negative ions are known for clearing mental blocks and works with the non-physical, psychic self.
 These are the same ions that you would get from standing at the edge of the ocean and breathing it in.

-Blue corn is one of the most unique corns found in the Southwest and is a symbol of life by the Hopi.
+Blue corn is one of the most sacred of the four colors of corn found in the Southwest and is a symbol of life by the Hopi.

 Places you might find a Shaman…